 Word had spread at the SOB’s 50th Reunion in Seville, Ohio at the O’Neil’s that Miles had contracted HIV, but people were unsure of its severity.
 It sounded like a death sentence to me.
 I called him soon after the reunion, told him we missed seeing him.
 Miles said he was confident in his efforts to fight the virus.
 “Henry, there is no cure.
 I will go to extraordinary lengths to find some relief and a remedy, even if that means drinking my own urine, which I have.”
 He lamented that most of his friends with the virus were gone and that he was lonely but bearing up.
 From the tone of his voice it seemed only a matter of time.

 In 2000 I was singing in a jamboree of a’ cappella choruses from around the country.
 At the time I sang with the Jones Falls Express (aka JFX) from Baltimore, Maryland.
 In our group was Preston Athey (Yale ’71 and singer from Whiffs and SOB’s).
 [Our prior group had been founded by Buck Walsh (Yale ’46) and Parker Matthai (Yale ’41).]
 When the JFX were not performing, I had the pleasure of sitting next to Fenno Heath (Yale ’51), the longtime director of the Yale Glee Club (1953 – 1992).
 Fenno said, “Although I loved performing with piano and an orchestra, there is nothing like the sound of voices without accompaniment…One of the best tenor voices at Yale that I recall was a young African American named Miles Leverett.”
 When I said that I had sung with Miles in the SOB’s, Fenno said, “He was the only non-glee club member I really wanted to sing solos.”
-High praise from a man who loved music and had followed Yale choral singing, starting in 1947.
+High praise from a man who loved music, had followed choral singing, and gave his life to the Yale Glee Club starting in 1947.